 Congo

 The Republic of the Congo, also known as Congo-Brazzaville, is a lower-middle income country exhibiting low performance across all categories of the Global State of Democracy Indices (GSoD Indices).
 The country falls within the bottom 25 per cent of all countries with regard to almost all factors of democracy.
-Over the last five years, there have been improvements in Personal Integrity and Security and declines in Freedom of Expression and Freedom of Association and Assembly.
+Over the last five years, there have been declines in Freedom of Association and Assembly.
 The country’s economy is highly dependent on petroleum exports, as well as mining, agriculture, and forestry.

-Human habitation of the land that currently comprises the Congo came relatively late as a result of the dense forest of the region.
+Human habitation of what is now the Congo came relatively late due to the dense forest of the region.
 Early societies were based on farming and hunting, but eventually agriculture and trade became important sectors.
-While the Portuguese were the first Europeans to reach the Congo, the country eventually became a French colony from which it achieved independence in 1960.
+While the Portuguese were the first Europeans to reach the Congo, it eventually became a French colony, from which it achieved independence in 1960.
 From 1969 to 1992, the country was a single-party authoritarian state.
 In the 1992 multiparty elections, Denis Sassou-Nguesso (who had been in power since 1979) was defeated by Pascal Lissouba.
 A subsequent civil war, which saw Angolan intervention, restored Nguesso to the presidency in 1997, an office he has retained to the present.
-Politics for the regime continue to be driven by the desire to maintain power and control the substantial oil rents of the country.
-Opposition and civil society activists are regularly repressed through arbitrary detention and defamation charges.
+Politics continue to be driven by the regime’s desire to maintain power and control the substantial oil rents of the country.
+Opposition and civil society activists are subjected to arbitrary detention and their right to freedom of assembly restricted.
 A 2015 constitutional replacement was interpreted to have reset presidential term limits, allowing the president to seek three more consecutive terms in office.

 For the general population, issues of development and corruption loom large.
-The Republic of the Congo has made little progress in the areas of health and education, which is reflected in its low standing in the UN Human Development Index.
+Despite structural reforms in education and public health, the Republic of the Congo has made little progress in these areas, which is reflected in its low standing in the UN Human Development Index.
 In addition, 52.5 per cent of the population lives below the poverty line, and domestic food production only accounts for 30 per cent of the Central African nation’s total need.
-At the same time, the corruption level is one of the highest in the world, and an existing corruption law does not apply to family members of officials or to political parties.
+At the same time, it is one of the most corrupt countries in the world and graft is a major concern for Congolese citizens.

 Basic Information